Having bad eyesight doesn’t mean that swimming isn’t an option for you. Bad eyesight may limit you from some things, but swimming isn’t one of them!

 More Content for You: Swimming Basics to Get You Started

-If you do decide to wear glasses while you swim, we suggest using an elastic strap that attaches to the frame.
+Perhaps the only time I would see this working is if you were using a kickboard and had your head above water.
+Or perhaps you did a very slow backstroke.
+That said, if you do decide to wear glasses while you swim, I suggest using an elastic strap that attaches to the frame.
 This can help keep them more secure.

 Swimming With Bad Eyesight FAQ